-Discretionary funds in the amount of \$121,500 were initially included in the Board's approved 2019 budget (Accounts 507212 & 502928).
+Discretionary funds in the amount of \$121,500 were initially included in the Board's approved 2021 budget (Accounts 507212 & 502928).
 Of this amount, \$50,000 was earmarked for the Boys and Girls Club of Ottawa and \$10,000 was earmarked for the ByWard Market Street Ambassador Program.
 The remaining \$61,500 was available to meet all other requests, including attendance at events.

 All requests and approved funding are outlined on the attached Document 2.
-The chart includes all grants provided over the past five-year period, from 2014 to 2019, to provide an idea of which groups historically request and receive funding.
+The chart includes all grants provided over the past five-year period, from 2016 to 2021, to provide an idea of which groups historically request and receive funding.

-Document 2 also includes a column for Projected 2020 requests identifying groups that are expected to submit requests based on past funding patterns and known requests.
-The projected total at this time for 2020 is \$67,250.
+Document 2 also includes a column for Projected 2022 requests identifying groups that are expected to submit requests based on past funding patterns and known requests.
+The projected total at this time for 2022 is \$70,250.

-Discretionary spending in 2019 amounted to \$70,352, which came in under budget by \$51,148.
+Discretionary spending in 2021 amounted to \$78,000, which came in under budget by \$43,500.
+Reductions in spending can be attributed in part to the ongoing global pandemic which has prevented large in-person gatherings such as fundraising events.